-Notices to "owners of record" may be inadequate in some cases where the action has a substantial affect on tenants, or when county records lag weeks or months behind local real estate transactions.
+Notices to "owners of record" may be inadequate in some cases with substantial effect on tenants, or when county records lag weeks or months behind local real estate transactions.
 (Addresses on record at the county often are mortgage companies more interested in having taxes paid on time than forwarding official notices to owners or tenants possibly affected by planning activities.)